angelasonline/blockparty-kit/README.md

 mesh-llm goose
 ```

-`mesh-llm goose` launches goose with the mesh as its inference provider —
+`mesh-llm goose` launches goose with the mesh as its inference provider
 the agent's "brain" is now the room itself.
-Load our recipe to give it a
-job description:

 ```bash
 goose run --recipe recipes/village-librarian.yaml